Speaking: Interactive Communication C2

 Masterful persuasion is built on a foundation of three interconnected elements.

-- Your message is delivered through your voice and body.
-A confident, calm, and purposeful delivery—using varied pace, powerful pauses, and open body language—is what gives your words authority and makes them compelling.
+Your message is delivered through your voice and body.
+A confident, calm, and purposeful delivery—using varied pace, powerful pauses, and open body language—is what gives your words authority.

 Advanced Persuasive Strategies